-“When I grew up in Indianapolis in the 50s and 60s, it was a different and less diverse place to live.
-One of the hardest things for me in growing up was that our family was one of only two Hispanic families in the area and there were no other minorities in my grade school, or in my high school.
-When I started school, my first language was Spanish.
-While I felt accepted, I always had this constant feeling that I was different, and I wanted to fit in.
+When Tom Morales was growing up in Indianapolis in the 50s and 60s, it was a much less diverse place to live.
+His family settled there after several years of traveling back and forth from Texas and Mexico as migrant workers.
+“We were one of only two Hispanic families in the area,” Tom recalls.
+“And when I started school, my first language was Spanish.
+While I felt accepted, I knew I was different, and I always wanted to fit in.”

 The second of six children, Tom learned early on how to take initiative, especially when it came to his education.
 “My parents spoke very little English, and there weren’t any convenient translations or computers to help you.
 But the nuns at Saint Lawrence Catholic School were willing to help as long as you were willing to work hard.”

 After school, Tom worked with the rest of his family doing landscaping, sales, and managing the retail store of a tree nursery.
 When the high school football coach approached Tom’s father to ask if Tom could play, the answer was that he could play on his own time, when he wasn’t working.
 This strong work ethic and his experience at the nursery inspired Tom to pursue a civil engineering degree at Purdue University.

 After graduation, Tom married and moved with his wife to Wisconsin, where he worked for Proctor & Gamble as an engineering team designing and building a paper mill.
 When the first of their five children was born, the couple moved back to Indianapolis to be closer to family.
 Back in Indiana, Tom worked in sales and human resources for Union Carbide and Donaldson for the next twenty-four years.